 "For the word of God is alive and powerful.
 It is sharper than the sharpest two-edged sword, cutting between soul and spirit, between joint and marrow.
 It exposes our innermost thoughts and desires."

-But we have the truth in God's Word and it is powerful, sharp, cutting through what people do and say - no wonder people want to silence what God says.
-And the Bible truth is what we need and what the world around us needs.
-But in order to tell people about God, it helps that we know God.
-The very best way to know God is to find him in the Bible.
-Yes, you will find God in other Christians, in the gifts that God gives and can hear from God directly.
+But despite what the haters say, God's Word is truth and is powerful, sharp, cutting through what people do and say - no wonder people want to silence what God says.
+And this Bible truth is what we need and what the world around us needs.
+But in order to tell people about God, we need to know God ourselves!
+The best way to know God is to find him in and through the Bible.
+Yes, you will find God through other Christians, in the gifts that God gives and you can hear from God directly.
 But as we know the BIble is definitely God's truth it's the first place to go!

 And despite the lies of those who hate God, it's good to know that the Bible is a complete book.
-Every book talks about Jesus (even if you don't realise it).
+Every book talks about Jesus (even if you don't realise it) so read it all.
 The books of the Bible work together and without parts of it, we miss a bit of who God is and what he says.
 When we don't read all of God's Word (over time!, not in one go!) it's like having a puzzle with missing pieces.
 Sometimes people only talk from the New Testament (second half of the Bible).
 But we also need the Old Testament.
 Without it, something is missing.
 So when you read the Bible, read the whole Bible.
 Start with Genesis and finish with Revelation.
 And don't listen to what people who hate God say as they've already made their mind up despite the evidence.
 Instead know that the Bible is true and all the evidence points to this fact.
 Anyway, God wrote it and he's much bigger and greater than anyone!